- This page, 1.1-101 Examination Policy , is offered by

 2.4 Examination exit meeting

 An exit meeting shall be held at the conclusion of each examination.
 This will be scheduled between the Examiner-in-Charge and management of the examined entity at a mutually acceptable time.
-The purpose of this meeting is to discuss the findings of the examination.
+The purpose of this meeting is to discuss the preliminary findings of the examination.

 2.5 Board meeting

 Division staff will hold a formal meeting with the board and/or senior officers of the examined entity as warranted or upon request by the entity.
 However, such a formal meeting is required with entities assigned composite ratings of 3, 4, or 5, or performance ratings of “Needs to Improve” or “Substantial Noncompliance” for CRA or CRA for mortgage lenders.
 The Division will be represented at a minimum by the Examiner-in-Charge and a member of management.
 This meeting will normally be scheduled after completion of the examination and after the Division's senior management has reviewed and concurred with the findings of the report.
 However, it may be held before the final report of examination has been issued by the Division.
 The meeting will normally be timed to coincide with a scheduled board meeting and the institution’s full board would be expected to attend.
+The recording of examination board meetings by any means by banks, credit unions, licensees, and registrants is strictly prohibited.

 Other state and federal regulators will usually be invited to attend, as applicable, and similarly, the Division may attend any meetings called by those regulators.
 The Division may also invite the excess share/deposit insurer to attend, if applicable.